 What: The ’Fro

-Popular during the more liberal ’60s and ’70s, the afro has long been a symbol of freedom from straighteners, chemical relaxants and other texture inhibitors.
-Several men with curly or kinky hair these days have again gone back to this au naturel state, as well as maintained its cool, funky feel with as little as a comb/afro pick and a few spritzes of leave-in conditioner.
-If you want a more compact version, ask for a simpler, less elaborate afro, which tapers slightly at the neck and is lighter-wearing for hot weather.
+Popular during the more liberal ’60s and ’70s, the afro has long been a symbol of freedom from straighteners, chemical relaxants, and other texture inhibitors.
+Several men with curly or textured hair these days have again gone back to this au naturel state, as well as maintained its cool feel with as little as a comb/afro pick and a few spritzes of leave-in conditioner.
+If you want a more compact version, ask for a shorter, less volumized afro, which tapers slightly at the neck and is lighter-wearing for hotter weather.

 What: The Quiff